Let’s Talk 800-627-3917

 • Cooling (AC) System.
 The cooling system, typically installed as a roof-top unit (RTU), is designed with coils that contain refrigerant for optimal thermal transfer between the components.
 Each of the primary components should be inspected at a reasonable interval to ensure the system is functioning properly.

-To ensure that preventative maintenance tasks are completed in a timely manner and coordinate work between facility maintenance technicians and HVAC technicians, implement facilities management asset tags on HVAC equipment and components to streamline documentation and monitor the condition of your equipment.
-These tags can be integrated with preventive maintenance software systems to manage work orders, manage inventory, and stay on top of preventive maintenance tasks to keep your HVAC equipment in optimal working condition throughout the equipment lifespan.
+To ensure that HVAC preventive maintenance tasks are completed in a timely manner and coordinate work between facility maintenance technicians and HVAC technicians, implement facilities management asset tags on HVAC equipment and components to streamline documentation and monitor the condition of your equipment.

 4. Don’t Neglect Continuous Tasks

 Even though monthly, quarterly (seasonal), and annual checklists are extremely helpful, there are also some HVAC components that can be continuously monitored.
 One common approach is the use of in-line sensors that can provide real-time data to your central maintenance software system.
 These sensors can also provide information that is helpful for predictive maintenance work.
-In addition to this, technicians and facility employees should be trained to perform quick inspections of ducts, crawl spaces, and exterior hardware whenever they pass by these locations.
-If an issue is identified, it can be addressed immediately and save time and costs.

 HVAC preventive maintenance can extend the useful life of the hardware that is used to heat and cool your facilities.
 These systems do an incredible amount of work in keeping the temperature of a building steady and typically operate nearly continuously for months at a time.
-By considering these essential best practices and using our interactive HVAC preventive maintenance checklist you can design an excellent preventive maintenance system for your operation.
+By considering these essential best practices you can design an excellent preventive maintenance system for your operation.

 Questions about the article?
 Let us help!